ProGraphics/prostyle.io/_posts/examples/2015-07-28-spinning-letters.md

 ### Adding a Shadow
 The second story can be viewed by clicking the button labeled __2__ under the editor.
 This story creates a second text item to act as the shadow.
 It has the same size and style, and animates the same way.
 The shadow text is made transparent, but with a shadow.
 This way, all you see is the shadow.

-{% include alert text="Unfortunately, this technique for rendering a shadow doesn't work in either Microsoft Internet Explorer or Microsoft Edge browser due to a bug where they render shadows at the same opacity as the fore color.
+{% include alert text="Unfortunately, this technique for rendering a shadow doesn't work in either Microsoft Internet Explorer or Microsoft Edge due to a bug that renders text shadows at the same opacity as the fore color.
 Hopefully they'll fix it.
 In the interim, use *any* other browser." %}

 ### Make the Story Shorter